 There are many companies that provide or may provide Web sites and online destinations targeted at Internet users in China.
 Some of our major competitors in China are major United States Internet companies, such as Yahoo!
-Inc. In addition, we may face competition from existing or new domestic PRC Internet companies that are either affiliated with large corporations such as Legend Computer, America Online and Softbank Corporation, or controlled or sponsored by PRC government entities.
+Inc and Nasdaq listed companies Sina.com and Netease.
+In addition, we may face competition from existing or new domestic PRC Internet companies that are either affiliated with large corporations such as Legend Computer, America Online and Softbank Corporation, or controlled or sponsored by PRC government entities.
 These competitors may have certain advantages over us, including:

-- substantially greater financial and technical resources; - more extensive and well developed marketing and sales networks; - · better access to original content; - · greater global brand recognition among consumers; and - · larger customer bases.
+- · substantially greater financial and technical resources; - · more extensive and well developed marketing and sales networks; - · better access to original content; - · greater global brand recognition among consumers; and - larger customer bases.